-Video cameras can be loaned from Instructional Media Services.
-A valid BU Photo ID is required to borrow equipment and must be picked up in MCHS 1233.
+The Instructional Media Services office provides equipment and facilities for basic video projects to all students.
+A valid BU Photo ID is required and all equipment must be picked up in MCHS 1228.

-The staff is available to provide basic tutorials relating to the operation of equipment or facilities that students need to complete class projects.
-We will NOT do your project for you.
+- Work study employees are available to provide basic tutorials relating to the operation of equipment or facilities and assist in this process if necessary.
+However, we will NOT do your project for you.

 College of Business - Students interview a person working in their desired field to learn what it takes to do the job.
 Video recordings are then shared with the class.

 College of Education - Student teachers record a lesson for self critique.